longturn/freeciv21/docs/General/Manuals/client-manual.rst

   game help for more information on using units to conduct many gameplay features besides simply establishing an embassy.

-Lastly, you can see in Figure 32 above that there are more than one conversations occuring.
-Your foreign state deparment is busy!
+Lastly, you can see in Figure 32 above that there are more than one conversations occurring.
+Your foreign state department is busy!
 If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in Figure 29 and instead will change to what is shown in Figure 33 below.